Faculty Handbook: Vancouver Campus

 The Department of Career Services (CS) is committed to assisting New York Tech students with making connections between their academic and professional experience and career goals.
 We provide personalized advising, resources and programs to help individuals explore careers, develop skills through experiential opportunities, and discover their interests, values and abilities.
 We build relationships with alumni, corporate and community partners to optimize students' internship, job, volunteer and career opportunities.
 Additionally, through creating strategic partnerships with campus departments, we assist students in developing and articulating co-curricular activities that will help ensure they are competitive in their future pursuits.

 The vast majority of students at the Vancouver campus are from other countries, so Career Services provides supplementary training and resources to help them adapt to Canadian society.
 We enlist expert immigration consultants to give seminars about the knowledge that our students need when planning their life in Canada.
-CS services facilitates the Internship Certificate Program (ICP) and workshops on culture shock and respect for indigenous peoples.
-In addition, Career Services offers the unique Certificate in Career Development for Canadian Workplaces, which includes five workshops in the series.
+Career Services facilitates the Internship Certificate Program (ICP) and workshops on culture shock and respect for Indigenous peoples.
+In addition, they offer the unique Certificate in Career Development for Canadian Workplaces, which comprises five workshops in a series.
 They include Social Skills and Cultural Rules in the Canadian Workplace, How to Find a Suitable Career in Canada, Grow Your Canadian Network with LinkedIn & Informational Interviews, How to Write Resumes & Cover Letters That Get Results in Canada, and How to Succeed in Canadian Job Interviews and Overcome Anxiety.
 Our goal is to provide students with the economic, social and cultural knowledge that is needed to have successful careers in Canada and become inclusive citizens in our multicultural society.

 Counselling Services

-NYIT-Vancouver receives student-counselling support from Empower Me.
+New York Tech in Vancouver receives student-counselling support from Empower Me.
 Empower Me is a mental health and wellness service for eligible students that seeks to contribute to a resilient student community by supporting existing on-campus mental health resources.
-It can connect you with a number of professionals with various domains of expertise, in person or via telephone or videoconference.
+It can connect you with several professionals with various domains of expertise in person or via telephone or videoconference.

-If a student comes to you in distress or if you feel that a student needs support please encourage them to call the 24/7 helpline at 1-833-628-5589 from anywhere in Canada or the US.
+If a student is distressed, or if you feel that a student needs support, please encourage them to call the 24/7 helpline at 833.628.5589.

 Institutional Effectiveness

-The Office of Institutional Effectiveness in RADS (Research, Assessment and Decision Support) is responsible for matters related to the institution's accreditation with Middle States Commission on Higher Education (MSCHE) and discipline-specific accreditation requirements in educational effectiveness.
+The Office of Institutional Effectiveness in RADS (Research, Assessment and Decision Support) is responsible for the institution's accreditation with Middle States Commission on Higher Education (MSCHE) and discipline-specific accreditation requirements in educational effectiveness.

 Institutional Research

-The Office of Institutional Research is charged with the collection, analysis, and dissemination of institutional data and information to support institutional planning, monitoring, and decision-making, as well as the assessment activities of other units.
+The Office of Institutional Research is charged with collecting, analyzing, and disseminating institutional data, and information to support institutional planning, monitoring, and decision-making, as well as the assessment activities of other units.
 New York Tech's institutional research practices are designed to meet the relevant standard set by its institutional accrediting agency, the Middle States Commission on Higher Education.

 Instructional Materials and Textbooks

-Faculty decide what books or instructional materials are used in their class.
+Faculty decide what books or instructional materials are used in their class(es).
 Faculty should ensure books can be ordered in sufficient time before classes start and should consult with a New York Tech Librarian to facilitate access to the books online or in print.
-Faculty are encouraged to use open source materials and books to minimize out of pocket student costs as students are required to pay for any instructional materials.
+Faculty are encouraged to use open-source materials and books to minimize out-of-pocket student costs as students are required to pay for any instructional materials.
 The campus will order the instructor's copy of any textbook or teaching material.

 Library Services

-New York Institute of Technology will soon have a local physical library at the expanded Broadway Tech Center campus that will provide a variety of resources.
-The state-of-the-art New York Tech E-Library, which is accessible via the Internet from campus, home, or, anywhere in the world.
-To use the library, and its computer stations, faculty must have a valid New York Tech ID card.
-Detailed information regarding local library access is available from the Executive Director/Campus Dean's office.
-New York Tech's library catalogs, subscription databases, and e-book collection (NetLibrary) may be accessed through the Library Services section of New York Tech's website.
+New York Tech has a local physical library at the expanded Broadway Tech Center campus that provides a variety of resources.
+Faculty also have access to the state-of-the-art e-library, which is accessible via the Internet from campus, home, or anywhere in the world.
+To use the library and/or its computer stations, faculty must have a valid New York Tech ID card.
+Detailed information regarding local library access is available from the Centre for Teaching and Learning.
+New York Tech's library catalogs, subscription databases, and e-book collection (NetLibrary) may be accessed through the Library Services section of institute's website or the Vancouver digital library page.

 Office Supplies